cooperlees/aioexabgp/README.md

 ### Use

-Get an instance of ExaBGPClient and add healthchecks to influence the addition and withdrawal of advertised routes.
+Get an instance of `Announcer` class and add healthchecks to influence the addition and withdrawal of advertised routes.

 #### Sample

+The sample exists to show how you could extend the Announcer for route add and withdrawal via printing ExaBGP commands to STDOUT.

-- *TODO:* Please refer to `sample_exa_injector.py` to see how we propose usage of the client library
+- Please refer to `aioexabgp.announcer.Announcer` for referenced class

-### Design

-- `__intit__.py`: Base ExaBGPClient for you to use and extend
-- `healthchecks.py`: Base and ping exabgp examples

-## Library

-Will be adding asyncio helpers for working with exabgp
+- `sample_announcer.json` is the configuration that drives `sample.py`

+`aioexabgp.announver.sample` has a runnanble example.
+Steps to use:

+- Create a venv: `python3 -m venv /tmp/tae`
+- Install module: `/tmp/tae/bin/pip install -e aioexabgp`
+- `cd aioexabgp/announcer/sample.py`
+- Run `/tmp/tae/bin/python sample.py`

+You can also add some IPs to loopback to see health checks pass and fail **MacOS X**

+- Add: `sudo ifconfig lo0 inet6 alias 69::69`
+- Remove: `sudo ifconfig lo0 inet6 -alias 69::69`

 ### Modules